Henric Streitman: Nazi collaboration

 This attitude made Streitman an adversary of the dissident Jews, who still refused to take Lecca's orders.
-In early August 1942, Streitman found himself opposed by Zissu, who called him a traitor and a renegade.
+A memoir by the then-Chief Rabbi, Alexandru Șafran, defines him as "a well-liked journalist, but a perfidious character"; while Gingold "never lost an opportunity to show his contempt", Streitman attended synagogue services regularly, and (though still depicted as a convert to Christianity) burst into tears upon hearing one of Șafran's sermons.
+The cleric also notes that he attended CE meetings chaired by Streitman, who used his speaking time to insult Zissu.
+Dorian, who spoke with him in July 1942, reports being stunned by his apparent indifference to news about the Holocaust in surrounding countries: a "salon moralist", he was recommending that "the Jewish people change its outlook on death".
+Streitman "cannot find justification for the Jewish people's immense zest for life, for living in any conditions and at whatever price."
+In early August, Streitman found himself opposed by Zissu, who called him a traitor and a renegade.
 According to historian Hildrun Glass, Zissu was making himself known as the "intransigent" community leader, and, as result of his conflict with Streitman, was interned at the Târgu Jiu camp for political prisoners.
 Zissu himself explained that the internment came as a result of a provocation, after being told that Jews would be forced to contribute 4 billion lei in "special taxes".
-He recalls having insulted not just Streitman, but also rabbi Alexandru Șafran; he was only arrested because a Romanian inspector general, present at that meeting, deduced that he had also insulted Antonescu.
+He recalls having insulted not just Streitman, but also Rabbi Șafran; he was only arrested because a Romanian inspector general, present at that meeting, deduced that he had also insulted Antonescu.